karineek/AccelerQ/README.md

 This repository is a public version of the [KCL_QAGC](https://github.com/Connorpl/KCL_QAGC) project, which is actively under development.

+**For the artifact evaluation:** Please go to section 2.6 in this document to start.
+You can then later read this whole document when checking reproducibility.
+The commands for functionality will be marked (what you actually need to run).
+Note that this is artifact for quantum code optimisation, which likely takes months to run on a laptop.
+We, therefore, created a shorter version fit for a laptop.
+However, we gave the full details to run and develop further this platform if you have access to a GPU or a strong server.
+We mark these here with the label **fit for a laptop**.

 ## 1. Project Overview

 Evaluation was done with two QE solver implementations.
 While the QCELS implementation is supplied with this Git Repository, you will have to pull the ADPT-QSCI code (the part that requires no changes) from the original Git Repository.